Scottish Shortbread Recipe

 Keep shortbread cookies stored in an airtight container at room temperature for up to a week.
 If you stack them, I recommend putting a piece of parchment paper between the layers to keep them freshest.

-Scottish Shortbread can be frozen for up to 3 months.
+Scottish Shortbread can be frozen and stored in the freezer for up to 3 months.

 - Best Peanut Butter Cookies Recipe